Angelfire (novel series)

-Angelfire is a series of young adult urban fantasy novels by author Courtney Allison Moulton, beginning with the inaugural entry of the same name.
+Angelfire is a series of young adult urban fantasy novels by author Courtney Allison Moulton, beginning with the entry of the same name.
 The story follows a teenager named Ellie, who learns that she is actually the reincarnation of a powerful warrior, tasked with aiding angels in their battles against demons on Earth.
 Amidst this conflict, the tale follows her challenges in adjusting to her newfound role.

 Overview

 Angelfire introduces Ellie Monroe, a teenager who discovers that the monstrous beings in her dreams, called reapers, are real.
 A boy named Will reveals that Ellie is the reincarnation of an ancient warrior known as the Preliator, continuously reborn (after falling in battle) to aid angels in their fight against the reapers.
 With each reincarnation, she becomes more human, though she fails to remember her past lives.
 Will also reveals himself to be a mystical soldier sent to assist Ellie, having served as her guardian for centuries.
 Wielding twin khopesh swords, and an immense power called angelfire, Ellie begins a slow journey of adjustment to her role.